chameleon-lizard/tinyrag/README.md

 # Tinyrag
 A Chrome extension implementation of TinyRAG - a lightweight RAG (Retrieval-Augmented Generation) system.

-This is a fork of the original [Tinyrag project](https://github.com/chameleon-lizard/tinyrag), modified to work as a browser extension and using Transformers instead of llama.cpp.
+To use it as a standalone extension (e.g. without a running in a background server), see [better-extension branch](https://github.com/chameleon-lizard/tinyrag/tree/better-extension).

 ## Installation